marcusreimold/MetaboMind/README.md

 The Metabo rules are stored in `METABO_PROMPT` and automatically prefixed to each system prompt.

+Every request now includes a `mode_hint` that reflects the active Yin or Yang mode.
+In Yin, the LLM is asked to respond "introspektiv, reflektierend" while in Yang the instruction is "zielgerichtet, handlungsbezogen".

 Yin and Yang are primarily selected by an LLM via the function `decide_yin_yang_mode(user_input, metrics)`.
 The metrics include the current entropy delta and a rough emotion estimate.
 The orchestrator keeps a simple